-WOOF requires dog guests to be current on three vaccines:
+WOOF requires dog guests to be current on four vaccines:

 How often does my dog have to get vaccines?

 We look to your veterinarian to determine the frequency of boosters and vaccine due dates.
 Due dates can vary based on many factors, all of which your veterinarian can discuss with you based on your dog’s age and health.
 Generally, vaccines are good from six months to one year to three years.

 What if I don’t want to vaccinate my dog?